Your small business needs customers. A successful Google My Business profile will help you reach customers.

 Wouldn’t you want this to be what they see?

-Your Google business listing goes beyond just the search results page though.
+Your Google My Business listing goes beyond just the search results page though.

 For more general searches in your area for your industry and in Maps in your area, you’ll also show up.